 Professional Affiliations and Community Involvement

-Craig is an active member of the Massachusetts Bar Association and Boston Bar Association.
-At the MBA, Craig is a current member of the Labor and Employment Section Council and former member of the Civil Litigation Section Council (2012 - 2015).
-Craig co-founded and co-moderates the “Feed Your Mind: Legal Lunch” series, a monthly brown bag lunch held at the MBA that discusses complex commercial litigation topics.
+Craig is an active member of the Massachusetts Bar Association.
+He sits on the MBA’s Labor and Employment Section Council and is a former member of the Civil Litigation Section Council.
+Craig co-founded and co-moderates the MBA’s “Feed Your Mind: Legal Lunch” series, a monthly brown bag lunch discussion of complex commercial litigation topics.

-Craig is also an active member of the New England-Canada Business Council, an organization that assists to facilitate relationships between businesses in New England and Canada.
-Craig is also a committed volunteer with the Boston Police Foundation and “Christmas in the City.”
+Craig is also a member of the New England-Canada Business Council, an organization that helps facilitate relationships between businesses in New England and Canada.

 Publications and Speaking Engagements